GoCPS High School Selections & Offers: How Does This Work?

 All program selections run simultaneously.

-• Certain IB Programs add 50 bonus points to students living in the attendance areas’ point total.
+- Certain IB Programs add 50 bonus points to the total for students students living in the attendance areas or within a designated proximity of the school.